Luv Shuv Tey Chicken Khurana: Critical reception

 Luv Shuv Tey Chicken Khurana received positive reviews.
-Trisha Gupta on Firstpost.com called it joyfully irreverent without ever feeling flippant: " a version of rural Punjab that is somehow quieter, gentler, sadder and yet funnier than those that have gone before".
+Trisha Gupta on Firstpost.com called it joyfully irreverent without ever feeling flippant: "a version of rural Punjab that is somehow quieter, gentler, sadder and yet funnier than those that have gone before".
 Madhureeta Mukherjee of Times of India gave it 3.5 stars.
 "This isn't the perfect chicken recipe for your soul, but never mind, it's the simplicity of emotions that fill you up, leaving a good after-taste." said ToI.
 Rediff Movies said "Luv Shuv Tey Chicken Khurana is a lovely story, with plenty of Punjab ka tadka." and gave it 3.5 stars.
 Roshni Devi of Koimoi gave it 3 stars.
 "Watch Luv Shuv Tey Chicken Khurana for some real Punjabi fun, laughs and touching moments." wrote Roshni Devi.
-Social Movie Rating site MOZVO gave it a rating of 3.4 putting it in 'Average' category.
 Taran Adarsh of Bollywood Hungama gave it 3.5 stars.
 Aniruddha Guha of DNA gave it 3 stars.
 Anupama Chopra from the Hindustan Times gave it 3/5 stars, saying "There is fun to be had here-just have some patience.
 After all, where else will you see a family having an animated conversation about 'kacchas'".